-When litter level is too low, clumps stick to the bottom of the litter box.
+Some users found the litter sticks to the bottom of the litter box.

 Formula cannot be flushed down the toilet.

-The Arm & Hammer litter can be easily discarded, as it is safe to flush down the toilet.
+This cat litter can be easily discarded, as it is safe to flush down the toilet.
 Soft clumps are formed quickly and are easy to scoop out.
-Litter does not stick to the broom, so you can quickly and easily sweep up any messes without tracking litter all over your home.
-The fresh scent effectively controls any displeasing cat smells.
+Litter does not stick to the broom, so you can quickly and easily sweep up any messes without getting litter all over your home.
+The fresh scent effectively controls any unpleasant kitty-derived smells.

 Scent is fresh but strong and may not appeal to those sensitive to smells.